 - Select Download as XML file.

-Once the download is complete, you will see it in your downloads folder.
+Once the download is complete, you will see it in your Downloads folder.

 Note: In Nintex Apps, there are dependency mechanisms to ensure included pages cannot be deleted until all references to them within container pages and apps are removed.
 You can see where a page has been included on an app' detail screen and the Pages screen.